MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/duplicate-payment-protection.md

 In some cases, the cashier might explicitly choose to skip the duplicate payment protection and opt not to recover a previous payment.
 In those cases, the cashier can use the following steps described to void the transaction without recovering the payment.

 1. **Re-launch Dynamics 365 for Retail Modern POS**
-    - After the Dynamics 365 for Retail Modern POS has lost connectivity to the payment terminal, re-launch the POS.
+    - After Dynamics 365 for Retail Modern POS has lost connectivity to the payment terminal, re-launch the POS.
 2. **Void the transaction**
     - Navigate to the cart page and click **Void Transaction**.
 3. **Ignore the recovered payment**